utdata/icj-class/bootstrap/bootstrap-class.md

             One of three columns
           </div>
           <div class="col bg-warning">
-            One of three columns
+            Two of three columns
           </div>
           <div class="col bg-success">
-            One of three columns
+            Three of three columns
           </div>
         </div>
 ```

-Take a look at your page and you'll see a Rasta party of boxes in red, yellow and green.
+Take a look at localhost page and you'll see a Rasta party of boxes in red, yellow and green.

 Each of the colored sections are "column" divs, hence the class name of `col`.
-They are surrounded by a `row` div.
-Columns always have to be a child of a row div, or the Bootstrap grid won't work right.
+They are all surrounded by a `row` div.
+Columns always have to be a child of a row, or the Bootstrap grid won't work right.

-`bg-danger` and the other bg-classes are [Bootstrap color classes](https://getbootstrap.com/docs/4.0/utilities/colors/) I'm using as a convenience here to show the three different boxes.
+The `bg-danger` and the other bg-classes are [Bootstrap color classes](https://getbootstrap.com/docs/4.0/utilities/colors/) that I'm using as a convenience here to show the three different boxes.

 These three columns are evenly distributed and space across the container space.
 Adjust your browser width smaller and wider and you'll see they stay that way at every width.